 Every once in awhile we can have a slow or distracted day, requiring us to work late.
 While this isn’t ideal, there are a multitude of strategies we can use to ensure we retain our productivity even after the work day is over.

 Have you tried any of these out?
-Tell us about what keeps you productive when you’re working late in the comments.
+Tell us about what keeps you productive when you’re working late in the comments -- and to stay on your game all day, check out these weird productivity tips that actually work.